 So far there was no habit of field research at the hospital.
 Requirements for new software were usually defined in hour-long meetings between developers and user-representatives.
 This time luckily, we got permission to observe people at their workplace in addition to conducting interviews.
 This helped us uncover the following problems:

-- Software applications are designed for silos – Crucial patient information is not shared between different departments or professional groups, resulting in a lot of re-written documentation.
+Software applications are designed for silos – Crucial patient information is not shared between different departments or professional groups.

-- Unstructured data makes it impossible to leverage information – Doctors have a habit of dictating or writing medical information in the form of long paragraphs, which makes it impossible to reuse specific parts of the data.
+Unstructured data makes it impossible to leverage information – Doctors have a habit of dictating or writing medical information in the form of long paragraphs, which makes it difficult to reuse specific parts of the data.

-- Patients are excluded from there medical records – Especially elderly patients are struggling with handling medical information as well as remembering doctors’ appointments.
+Patients are excluded from their medical records – Especially elderly patients are struggling with handling medical information as well as remembering doctors’ appointments.